-CASP geologists use 3D virtual outcrop models (VOMs) to add value to existing field-based data, through enhanced geological interpretation, the extraction of data, and the delineation and quantification of geobodies.
+CASP geologists use 3D virtual outcrop models (VOMs) to add value to existing field-based data through enhanced geological interpretation, the extraction of data and the delineation and quantification of geobodies.

-CASP routinely conduct land- and drone-based photogrammetry surveys and have an established workflow for the creation of VOMs.
+CASP routinely conduct land- and drone-based photogrammetry surveys and has an established workflow for the creation of VOMs.
 Drones in particular offer significant advantages over traditional remote sensing systems; they are cost-effective, high resolution, readily transportable and flexible.

 CASP reports that have used virtual outcrop models can be seen here.

 - Joining CASP

 - Black Sea Project 2019-2021